Blink-Payment/Blink-WooCommerce/README.md

 Disclaimer: Please note that we no longer support older versions of SDKs and Modules.
 We recommend that the latest versions are used.

-Blink Woocommerce Plugin
+Blink woocommerce plugin
 ==============

-This module enables the use of http://www.blinkpayment.co.uk payment gateway using the Woocommerce project http://www.woothemes.com
+This module enables the use of the blink payment gateway using the Woocommerce project http://www.woothemes.com

-COMPATIBILITY
+Compatiblity
 ------------

 Compatible with version 6.x of Woocommerce and upto 6.x of Wordpress.

-REQUIREMENTS
+Requirments
 ------------

 PHP-BCMaths

-INTRODUCTION
+Introduction
 ------------

-This module enables the woocommerce customers to pay for their items using Blink by hosted form or direct payment gateway.
+This module enables the Woocommerce customers to pay for their items using Blink by hosted form or direct payment gateway.

 What does it do?
 ----------------
-Presents the option to pay with credit card or debit card via the Blink payment gateway.
+Presents the option to pay with credit card or debit card via the blink payment gateway.

-INSTALLATION
+Installation
 ------------

 1. Go to the plugins section of the admin panel

-2. Click Add New
+2. Click "Add New"

-3. Click Upload plugin (Near the top left of the page nexto the menu)
+3. Click "Upload plugin" (Near the top left of the page nexto the menu)

 4. Click the "Choose File" button and select the module (which will be the whole zip file this readme is in)